Code-Institute-Submissions/translex_app/README.md

 Is there a site out there that isn't a bulky monster for just translating a word or sentence?

-There should be an app which I can bookmark to my phone or my books mark bar and instantly be able to load quickly up a app that can translate to many other languages.
+There should be an app which I can bookmark to my phone or my books mark bar and instantly be able to load quickly up an app that can translate to many other languages.

 Easy to use translator app.